Top 10 Things You Must Do in New York City

 Manhattan is the most visited borough of NYC because it contains many iconic attractions such as Times Square, Central Park, the Empire State Building, and Broadway.
 While other boroughs have notable spots, Manhattan is undeniably the heart of NYC tourism.

-Where are the tallest buildings in NYC?
+Where are the tallest buildings in New York City?

 The tallest buildings in NYC are primarily in Manhattan, with a few notable ones in other boroughs.
 While Manhattan dominates the skyline, Brooklyn is emerging with impressive high-rises!
 Here’s where to find them: